aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 #.
 Go to ``Deprecate Compound Set Control Page`` of the ``DeprecateCompoundSetUtilities`` library.
 #.
 In the section labeled *Backward - creating cases with original identifiers without compound data*
-    #.
+    a.
 Specify the input file / folder (with cases containing converted data).
     #.
 Specify the output file/folder (to return to the original case folder location).
     #.
 Then click the *Copy* button to convert.